The best firewood for wood burning stoves, plus stacking, storing and fire-building tips

 The glow of a wood burning fire or wood burner is a welcome sight during the winter months.
 The flickering flames, the cracking and popping of burning bark and the delightful smell of woodsmoke all help to forget the gloomy darkness outside.
 To help you prepare for the months ahead, we’ve picked the best wood for burning and give tips for stacking your log pile and building the perfect fire.
 For more, head to our piece on the best tools with which to chop kindling.
-And don’t miss our round up of the best indoor log baskets.
+And don’t miss our round up of the best log stores.

 Ash tree wood produces a steady flame in fires with a good heat and burns well even when green.
 It will burn successfully on its own, so does not need to be burned in a mix of different species.
 Perfect wood for a wood burning stove or wood burner too.
 Traditionally said to be the best wood for burning.

 Oak is the slowest wood to season, at approximately 2.5cm a year and ideally should be seasoned for a minimum of two years.
 Because of its density, it is a wood that's slow to burn as firewood and is best used in a mix of faster-burning logs.
 This wood can help to keep the fire burning at night if required.

 Birch makes excellent firewood for burning on a wood burner, stove or in an open fire.
 This wood produces a good heat, although it burns relatively quickly, so in a fire, it’s best to use it in a mix of slower-burning woods, such as elm or oak.
 Birch will burn unseasoned although the sap can cause a build up of deposits in the flue.
 The bark can be peeled off and used as a natural firelighter for wood or log burners.

 Beech is a superb wood for burning, although it has a high water content so needs to be dried well; ideally, it should be seasoned for three years before use.
 It does not need to be burned in a mix and can be burned in a wood burning stove too.